Massage Therapy for Arthritis: Exploring the Potential Benefits

-Learn how massage therapy can help manage your arthritis.
+Learn how massage therapy may help support your arthritis management.

 If you've ever had arthritis, you know how frustrating and painful it can be.
-Your joints and body ache, and you can't seem to escape the inflammation and discomfort.
+Your joints and body ache, and it can feel impossible to escape the inflammation and discomfort.

-You may not be able to enjoy activities like walking your dog on a summer evening or your morning workout at the gym.
-Even opening a bottle of water may be a challenge.
+You may struggle with daily activities like walking your dog on a summer evening or your morning workout at the gym.
+Even simple tasks like opening a bottle of water can be a challenge.

 We’ll cover:

-4. What To Expect During a Massage for Arthritis?
+What To Expect During a Massage for Arthritis

 Let’s get started.

-4 Ways Massage Therapy Can Help With Arthritis
+4 Ways Massage Therapy May Help With Arthritis

-1. Massage Helps With Arthritis By Promoting Sleep and Rest
+1. Massage Therapy May Help Support Sleep and Rest

 Many people who have rheumatoid arthritis say fatigue is the most challenging part of dealing with their condition.
-Not great because healing your body and regulating your mood is so dependent on catching enough ZZZs.
+Not great because healing your body and regulating your mood has been shown to be dependent on catching enough ZZZs.

-Living with chronic pain is tiring.
-However, regular massage therapy helps promote sleep by fostering relaxation in both your mind and body.
+Living with chronic pain is exhausting.
+However, regular massage therapy may help promote sleep by fostering relaxation in your mind and body.
 Here's how:

-• Massage lowers cortisol, your body's stress hormone, bringing about feelings of peacefulness.
+Massage has been shown to lower cortisol, your body's stress hormone, bringing about feelings of peacefulness.

-• Massage activates the parasympathetic nervous system.
-Activating this branch of your nervous system brings about a sense of calm in your body, allowing you to relax.
+Massage therapy may help activate the parasympathetic nervous system.
+Activating this branch of your nervous system is associated with a sense of calm in your body, allowing you to relax.

 Our therapists at Anchorage Massage Therapies are familiar with treating arthritis symptoms and are especially careful to be mindful of areas of your body that are delicate to touch.

-2. Massage Helps With Arthritis By Reducing Pain and Discomfort
+2. Massage Therapy May Reduce Pain and Discomfort

-If you have rheumatoid arthritis, you know how debilitating joint pain can be — but massage can help with arthritis because of the instant pain relief it brings.
+If you have rheumatoid arthritis, you know how debilitating joint pain can be — but some people report feeling more at ease during their massage sessions.

-The study also concluded patients had big improvements in:
+The study also concluded patients saw improvements in:

-Massage therapy releases endorphins into the brain.
-Endorphins are the body's natural painkillers and can bring instant relief.
+Massage therapy has been shown to release endorphins into the brain.
+Endorphins are the body's natural painkillers and may contribute to a sense of relief.

-Additionally, massage therapy helps block the transfer of pain across pathways in the brain.
-[3] Basically, massage stimulates competing nerve fibers and blocks impending pain messages.
+Additionally, massage therapy has been shown to block the transfer of pain across pathways in the brain.
+[3] Basically, massage may help stimulate competing nerve fibers and block impending pain messages.
 Harvard Medical School refers to this phenomenon as “closing the pain gate.”

-The bottom line is that massage can help with arthritis by decreasing pain both during and after your treatments.
+The bottom line is that massage may help with arthritis by decreasing pain both during and after your treatments.

-3. Massage Helps With Arthritis By Increasing Range of Motion and Decreasing Stiffness
+3. Massage Therapy May Help Improve Range of Motion and Reduce Stiffness

 If you're struggling with arthritis, you likely feel stiff and sore and may be missing out on activities you used to love because they’re too painful and frustrating.

-Massage can help with arthritis because it improves the flexibility of your muscles, joints, and tendons and provides them with lubrication.
-This can prevent joint dryness and stiffness.
+Massage therapy may support arthritis management by promoting flexibility in your muscles, joints, and tendons and encouraging natural lubrication.
+This may help reduce joint dryness and stiffness.

-Reducing stiffness can renew the desire to be more active and return to activities you love, like playing with your grandchildren and going to yoga.
+Easing stiffness may encourage more movement, helping you return to activities you enjoy, like playing with your grandchildren and going to yoga.

-At Anchorage Massage Therapies, we make sure to cover the areas of your body that will be the most beneficial to your circulation while keeping you comfortable on the table.
+At Anchorage Massage Therapies, we make sure to cover the areas of your body that may best support your circulation while keeping you comfortable on the table.

-Additionally, massage therapy helps to release oxytocin in the brain.
+Additionally, massage therapy has been shown to release oxytocin in the brain.
 Oxytocin is known as the love hormone.

-Having a massage therapist care for you can boost your mental health by increasing oxytocin.
-This happens because a good massage will make you feel cared for, safe, and calm.
+Having a massage therapist care for you may boost your mental health by increasing oxytocin.
+This happens because massage therapy has the potential to make you feel cared for, safe, and calm.

-4 Best Types of Massage Therapy for Arthritis
+4 Massage Therapy Techniques That May Benefit Arthritis

-Now you know the answer to our big question: “Can massage help with arthritis?”
-But before you book an appointment for treatment, let’s talk about which kinds of massage therapy modalities are best.
+Now you know all of the ways that massage therapy can support relief from your arthritis symptoms.
+But before you book an appointment for treatment, let’s talk about which kinds of massage therapy modalities might be the best fit..

-Deep tissue massage and anything with too much pressure may add to inflammation and discomfort.
-So, it's best to start with a light touch.
-Also, be sure to monitor your body's response before, during, and after your massage.
+Deep tissue massage and anything with too much pressure may contribute to inflammation and discomfort.
+So, it's best to start with a light touch and pay close attention to how your body responds before, during, and after your massage.

-Here are 4 different massage therapy techniques and how they can benefit your arthritis symptoms:
+Here are 4 different massage therapy techniques and how they may be able to benefit your arthritis symptoms:

 1. Swedish Massage

 Imagine a massage so gentle, your mind can drift off and go to your happiest place.
 That’s Swedish massage.
-It’s one of the most gentle forms of massage therapy and is highly recommended for arthritis patients.
+Known for its soothing techniques, it’s one of the most gentle forms of massage therapy and is often recommended for those managing arthritis.

-Your massage therapist uses light to medium pressure to promote blood flow, foster relaxation, and reduce muscle tension and pain.
+Your massage therapist uses light to medium pressure to promote blood flow, foster relaxation, and support muscle comfort.

-A Swedish massage is kind of considered the opposite of a deep tissue massage, which isn’t recommended for patients struggling with arthritis.
+A Swedish massage is often seen as the opposite of a deep tissue massage, which may not be suitable for individuals with arthritis due to its intense pressure.

 2. Myofascial Release

-Myofascial release is another gentle massage technique where the therapist manipulates the connective tissue surrounding the muscles — the layer of tissue just under your skin.
+Myofascial release is a gentle massage technique that focuses on the connective tissue surrounding your muscles—also known as fascia.
+This layer of tissue sits just under your skin and plays an important role in mobility and comfort.

-Your massage therapist may use their palms to softly move your fascia – the name for the layer of connective tissue.
-This movement helps to release muscle tightness and reduce painful pressure on your joints.
+During a session, your massage therapist may use their palms to softly move your fascia, helping to release muscle tightness and ease tension.
+This technique may also help reduce pressure on your joints, supporting overall comfort.

-If you have muscle spasms or chronic tightness, myofascial release could be a top pick for you!
+If you experience muscle spasms or chronic tightness, myofascial release may be worth exploring as part of your wellness routine.

-If you’re interested in trying myofascial release at Anchorage Massage Therapies, call our office to see which therapist may be the best fit for you.
+Interested in trying myofascial release at Anchorage Massage Therapies?
+Call our office to learn more and find a therapist who’s the best fit for you.

 3. Lymphatic Drainage Massage

-Lymphatic drainage massage is a type of massage that increases the flow of lymph in your body.
+Lymphatic drainage massage is a type of massage that encourages the flow of lymph in your body.

-Lymph is the fluid that cleans our bodies by removing toxins and waste products.
+Lymph is the fluid that helps clean our bodies by naturally removing toxins and waste products.

 Learn more about the benefits of lymphatic drainage massage in the article below: